 Areas of Emphasis

-Two emphasis areas within the certificate have been established to assist students in focusing their area of study and course elective selection.
+There are two areas of emphasis from which students can choose to assist them in focusing their area of study and course elective selection.

 - Community and Congregational Health Ministries focuses on the personal and communal aspects of health care and health promotion.
 This includes areas such as health ministries, parish nursing, and health education.